AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 | :math:`D =` pipe diameter

-An example of changing flow geometries is when the a change in pipe size occurs in a circular piping system, as is demonstrated below.
+An example of changing flow geometries is when a change in pipe size occurs in a circular piping system, as is demonstrated below.
 The flow through :math:`{\rm pipe} \, 1` must be the same as the flow through :math:`{\rm pipe} \, 2`.

 .. _continuity_pipes:
 .. figure:: Images/continuity_pipes.png